pragyansharma24/Chicago-Speed-Camera-Violations-Visualizations/README.md

 <p>
 Link for Tableau: https://public.tableau.com/profile/pragyan.sharma#!/vizhome/ChicagoSpeedCameraViolationsandCrashes/ViolationsandCrashes

 **Basis for Chart Selection**
 * Final visualization for the analysis is shown in Figure 5.
-* The color in the final-version is changed from Grey to Blue.
+* The color used for violations in the final version is changed from Grey to Blue.
 This is done to make color scheme consistent for all visuals.
-In the final-version, blue color is used everywhere to show violations.
+In the final-version, Blue color is used everywhere to show violations.
-* After experimenting with different chart types, I have decided to use “bar” charts as they provide a clear picture in this case without creating distractions.
-Use of line plots in this case would create difficulty in apprehending this type of data.
+* After experimenting with different chart types, “bar” charts were used as they provide a clear picture in this case without creating distractions.
+Use of line plots in this case would create difficulty in apprehending the type of data used here.
-* Added interactive filter for users to select top N. Static to dynamic filter
+* First version showed only Top 20 violations cameras.
+Interactive filter is now added which provides end user an option to select top N cameras.
+* Standard Green and Red colors are used to show the reduction and increase in crashes.
+Reduction in accidents is a positive thing for Speed Camera Program so it is shown in Green.
+* Percentange change in crashes is used instead of change in crashes.
+Percentange numbers in general provides a better picture due to normalization.
+* Figure caption is modified so that it is precise.
+* Removed summary from the first version; it does not provide useful information.
+* Colorbar is removed from the first version and proper legends are now used.

 ## Dashboards
 I have used data from multiple sources and the granularity for both the datasets is different, so it was convenient for me to create two separate dashboards, otherwise I might have lost data in merging or joining in tableau.